Consider the below factors while planning your long-term holiday with a 9 to 5 job.

 Step 3: Commute Options

-To explore a place post office hours or on weekends sometimes you will also need some sort of transport.
+To explore a place during post office hours or on weekends sometimes you will also need some sort of transport.

 Step 4: Planning Other things

-Once you can decide on the above things, start looking for a space on Airbnb, booking.com, or zostel.
+Once you can decide on the above things, start looking for a space on Airbnb, booking.com, or Zostel.

 Where I stayed in Goa ?

 I lived in a 2 BHK apartment near Prana café, Ashwem.
-The beach was just 100 meters away from my apartment, a perfect place to work during day time and go for evening walks at the beach.
+The beach was just 100 meters away from my apartment, a perfect place to work during the daytime and go for evening walks at the beach.
 During this time, I interacted with neighbors, tasted the homemade delicious dodol, explored nearby mountains, and cycled to random places.
 This flat met my requirements( wi-fi and kitchen), you can find a link below to make your bookings.

 If you are using Airbnb for the first time, use the below link to get up to 4000 OFF on your first booking.